simonmeggle/simonmeggle.github.io/_posts/en/2014-09-14-website-delivery-with-cloudfront.md

 redirect_from: /static-website-with-cloudfront/
 ---

-Long neglected in favor of dynamic languages​, static websites became popular again in recent years with the advent of generators like [_Jekyll_](http://jekyllrb.com), [_Pelican_](http://docs.getpelican.com/) or [_Hyde_](http://hyde.github.io).
+Long neglected in favor of dynamic languages​, static websites became popular again in recent years with the advent of generators.
 As they can be stored in the cloud or on very simple servers, they have multiple benefits in terms of lightness, safety and reliability.

-This article sets out to show how to host a _Jekyll_ powered website on [Amazon Web Services](http://aws.amazon.com).
-The website will be fast from anywhere, reliable, secure, highly scalable and inexpensive.
-Only one command line will be needed to update it.
+This article sets out to show how to host a static website[[wether built from a generator like [*Jekyll*](http://jekyllrb.com), [*Pelican*](http://docs.getpelican.com/) or [*Hyde*](http://hyde.github.io), or "by hand"]] on [*Amazon Web Services*](http://aws.amazon.com), especially [*Amazon S3*](http://aws.amazon.com/s3/) in order to store the website files, and [*CloudFront*](http://aws.amazon.com/cloudfront/) in order to deliver them.
+The main purpose is to be able to get a website fast from anywhere, reliable, secure, highly scalable and inexpensive[[with a low traffic, the hosting will cost you about one dollar a month]].

-We will use:
+To this purpose, we will use:

-* [S3](http://aws.amazon.com/s3/) in order to store the website;
+* [*S3*](http://aws.amazon.com/s3/) in order to store the website;
-* [CloudFront](http://aws.amazon.com/cloudfront/) in order to deliver our data;
+* [*CloudFront*](http://aws.amazon.com/cloudfront/) in order to deliver our data;
-* [Route 53](http://aws.amazon.com/route53/) in order to use our domain name.
+* [*Route 53*](http://aws.amazon.com/route53/) in order to use our domain name.
-* [Awstats](http://awstats.sourceforge.net/) in order to analyse the logs.
+* [*Awstats*](http://awstats.sourceforge.net/) in order to analyse the logs.

-## Hosting on S3
+## Hosting on *S3*
-After having created an [AWS](http://aws.amazon.com/) account, go to the [management console](https://console.aws.amazon.com/), then to [S3](https://console.aws.amazon.com/s3/): this service will store the website files.
+After having created an [*AWS*](http://aws.amazon.com/) account, go to the [management console](https://console.aws.amazon.com/), then to [*S3*](https://console.aws.amazon.com/s3/): this service will store the website files.

 ### Creating buckets
-We will take this website as an example: the website will be located on `www.domain.tld`. `domain.tld` will redirect to this location.
+We will take this website as an example: the website will be located on `www.domain.tld`.
+The domain name root, `domain.tld`, will redirect to this location.
 Create two buckets (with `Create bucket`) named from the expected URL: `domain.tld` and `www.domain.tld`.

 ### Bucket hosting the website
 In `www.domain.tld` properties, activate website hosting (`Static Website Hosting` then `Enable website hosting`): you can choose a home page (`index.html`) or an error page (`error.html`).
-The website will be available from the  `Endpoint` URL: _keep it_, we will need it in the following section.
+The website will be available from the  `Endpoint` URL: *keep it*, we will need it in the following section.

 ### Buckets redirecting
 In `domain.tld` properties, choose `Static Website Hosting` in order to select `Redirect all requests`: we provide `domain.tld`.
 This bucket will stay empty.

 From `Endpoint` location, we can now see the files hosted in `www.domain.tld` bucket.
-We can upload those files from the AWS console, but we will explain on the last part how to upload it with one bash command line.
+We can upload those files from the *AWS* console, but we will explain on the last part how to upload it with one bash command line.

-## Serving data with Cloudfront
+## Serving data with *Cloudfront*

-S3 hosts our data in one unique location.
+*S3* hosts our data in one unique location.
 Data stored in Dublin will be provided quite fast to a visitor located in Paris (about 200 ms in order to load the home page of this website) but less in New-York (500 ms) or Shanghai (1,300 ms).

-Amazon CloudFront is a [CDN](http://fr.wikipedia.org/wiki/Content_delivery_network), serving content to end-users with high availability and high performance.
+*Amazon CloudFront* is a [CDN](http://fr.wikipedia.org/wiki/Content_delivery_network), serving content to end-users with high availability and high performance.
 The access time falls below 100 ms in Paris, New-York and Shanghai.

-In return, a propagation delay exists between an upload and its update on Cloudfront.
+In return, a propagation delay exists between an upload and its update on *Cloudfront*.
 We will see in the last part how to notify any modification.

 ### Creating the distribution

-In the AWS management console, choose _CloudFront_, `Create Distribution`, then `Web`.
+In the *AWS* management console, choose *CloudFront*, `Create Distribution`, then `Web`.

 In `Origin Domain Name`, we provide the address previously copied, similar to `www.domain.tld.s3-website-eu-west-1.amazonaws.com`.
-The field will automatically propose an other value (like `www.domain.tld.s3.amazonaws.com`); _don't_ click on it: URL ending with `/` wouldn't lead to `/index.html`.
+The field will automatically propose an other value (like `www.domain.tld.s3.amazonaws.com`); *don't* click on it: URL ending with `/` wouldn't lead to `/index.html`.
 Choose an ID in `Origin ID`.

 Leave the other field as default, except `Alternate Domain Names` where we provide our domain name: `www.domain.tld`.
 Indicate the homepage in `Default Root Object`: `index.html`.

-Our distribution is now created: we can now activate it with `Enable`. `InProgress`  status means Cloudfront is currently propagating our data; when it's over, the status will become `Deployed`.
+Our distribution is now created: we can now activate it with `Enable`. `InProgress`  status means *Cloudfront* is currently propagating our data; when it's over, the status will become `Deployed`.

-## Domain name with Route 53
+## Domain name with *Route 53*

 ### Creating zone
-_Route 53_ service will allow us to use our own domain name.
-In AWS console management, select `Route 53` then `Create Hosted Zone`.
+*Route 53* service will allow us to use our own domain name.
+In *AWS* console management, select *Route 53* then `Create Hosted Zone`.
 In `Domain Name`, put your domain name without any sub-domain: `domain.tld`.

 ### Redirecting DNS
 Select the newly created zone, then the `NS` type.
 Its `Value` field gives 4 addresses.
 Tell your registrar to make the DNS pointing to them.

-### Domain with Cloudfront
+### Domain with *Cloudfront*
-Back to `Route 53`, in `domain.tld`, create 3 records set with `Create Record Set`:
+Back to *Route 53*, in `domain.tld`, create 3 records set with `Create Record Set`:

-* `domain.tld` (put  `www` in `name`), `A` type: in `Alias`, select our Cloudfront distribution;
+* `domain.tld` (put  `www` in `name`), `A` type: in `Alias`, select our *Cloudfront* distribution;
 * `domain.tld`, `A` type: select the same name bucket.

 Of course, it is possible to redirect sub-domains to other services (with NS, A and CNAME records) and to use mails (MX records).

-Now, an user going to `domain.tld` or `www.domain.tld` will target the same name buckets (thanks to Route 53) which redirect to `www.domain.tld` (thanks to S3).
-This address directly leads (thanks to Route 53) to the Cloudfront distribution, which provides our files stored in the  bucket `www.domain.tld`.
-Now, we just have to send our website to Amazon S3.
+Now, an user going to `domain.tld` or `www.domain.tld` will target the same name buckets (thanks to *Route 53*) which redirect to `www.domain.tld` (thanks to *S3*).
+This address directly leads (thanks to *Route 53*) to the *Cloudfront* distribution, which provides our files stored in the  bucket `www.domain.tld`.
+Now, we just have to send our website to *Amazon S3*.

-## Deploying _Jekyll_ to the cloud
+## Deploying *Jekyll* to the cloud

 Locally, a simple `jekyll serve -w` build the website, visible from `http://localhost:4000`.

-We will now create a `sh` file which will build the website, compress and send to Amazon S3 files which has been updated since the previous version, and indicate it to Cloudfront.
+We will now create a `sh` file which will build the website, compress and send to *Amazon S3* files which has been updated since the previous version, and indicate it to *Cloudfront*.

 ### Prerequisite

 We will use `s3cmd` in order to sync our bucket with our local files.
-Install the last development version (1.5.0) which allows us to invalidate files on Cloudfront.
+Install the last development version (1.5.0) which allows us to invalidate files on *Cloudfront*.

 On Mac OS, with Homebrew, install `s3cmd` with `--devel` option, and `gnupg` for secured transfers: